 Nonetheless, the Beach Course is a nice respite after the challenging King’s Course, offering much shorter holes and more birdie opportunities.

-Another nice feature of Waikoloa is an expansive, affordable practice facility.
+Another nice feature of Waikoloa is its expansive, affordable practice facility.
 For just $15/hour, you can enjoy unlimited range balls, free clubs to borrow, a large chipping area with a lot of variety, and carefully manicured Bermuda practice green to hone your stroke.

 Most people visit Hawaii in the middle of winter so you might want to spend a few hours on the range to get your swing back before actually hitting the links.
 Waikoloa’s extensive and affordable practice area is perfect for that!